henryoier/leetcode/Leetcode Log.md

 240_SearchA2DMatrixII 2Y
 At first I used binary search.
 Another O(m + n) way is search the right-up most element, if smaller, target could not be at that col, if larger. target could not be at that row.

+435_Non-OverlappingIntervals 2Y
+Sort the intervals with start first.
+When a new intervals have no overlap with the last one, add it . else, refresh the end point by comparing the current end with the new one.